What is Sthan?

 None of this means rules are bad — a well-built rules engine for instant response and routing is exactly what most builders need, and it's honest when it's called that.
 The problem is paying an AI premium for it.
 Match the price to the mechanism: pay for learning where learning earns its keep, and pay rule prices for rules.

-What to actually buy in 2026
+What should you actually buy in 2026?

 Buy the AI that compresses your team's time on the repetitive funnel work: instant response, consistent qualification, and call summaries you'll actually read.
 Be sceptical of anything sold as autonomous, predictive, or a replacement for the human parts of the sale.
 And insist on seeing it run on your leads, not a demo account — AI that looks brilliant on curated data often looks ordinary on a real launch-season inbox.